-1. According to Section IV, paragraph 31 of the Procedures and Mechanisms on Compliance under the Barcelona Convention and its Protocols, the role of the Compliance Committee shall be to consider:

-(a) specific situations of actual or potential non-compliance by individual Parties with the provisions of the Convention and its Protocols;

-(b) at the request of the Meeting of the Contracting Parties, general compliance issues, such as recurrent non-compliance problems, including in relation to reporting, taking into account the reports referred to in Article 26 of the Convention and any other report submitted by the Par-ties; and

-(c) any other issues as requested by the Meeting of the Contracting Parties.

-2. Under Article 26 of the Barcelona Convention, Contracting Parties are obliged to report on:

-(a) the legal, administrative or other measures taken by them for the implementation of the Barcelona Convention, the Protocols and of the recommendations adopted by the meetings of Contracting Parties;

-(b) the effectiveness of the measures referred to in the paragraph above and problems encountered in the implementation of those measures.

-3. Within this legal framework for action, national implementation reports are submitted every two years using the reporting format adopted to that end by COP15 Decision IG.
-17/3.

-4. The Secretariat has prepared the attached synthesis analysis of the information submitted by Contracting Parties in their national implementation reports for the biennium 2014-2015, in complying with their obligation under Article 26 of the Barcelona Convention and related articles of its Protocols.

-5. The synthesis analysis has been prepared on the basis of the information contained in the thirteen national implementation reports submitted by Contracting Parties via the online Barcelona Convention Reporting System (BCRS) and other means corresponding to the biennium 2014-2015 as at 17 August 2017.
-It provides a factual and comprehensive summary of the information submitted per country and legal instrument.
+- 1. According to Section IV, paragraph 31 of the Procedures and Mechanisms on Compliance under the Barcelona Convention and its Protocols, the role of the Compliance Committee shall be to consider: - (a) specific situations of actual or potential non-compliance by individual Parties with the provisions of the Convention and its Protocols; - (b) at the request of the Meeting of the Contracting Parties, general compliance issues, such as recurrent non-compliance problems, including in relation to reporting, taking into account the reports referred to in Article 26 of the Convention and any other report submitted by the Par-ties; and - (c) any other issues as requested by the Meeting of the Contracting Parties. - 2.
+Under Article 26 of the Barcelona Convention, Contracting Parties are obliged to report on: - (a) the legal, administrative or other measures taken by them for the implementation of the Barcelona Convention, the Protocols and of the recommendations adopted by the meetings of Contracting Parties; - (b) the effectiveness of the measures referred to in the paragraph above and problems encountered in the implementation of those measures. - 3.
+Within this legal framework for action, national implementation reports are submitted every two years using the reporting format adopted to that end by COP15 Decision IG.
+17/3. - 4.
+Following-up on the conclusions and recommendations of the 13th Meeting of the Compliance Committee (see the report of the meeting: UNEP(DEPI)/MED CC.13/12 paragraph 24, as presented in document UNEP/MED CC.14/Inf.3), in preparation for the present meeting the Secretariat has updated the Synthesis Analysis of the information submitted by Contracting Parties in their national implementation reports for the biennium 2014-2015, as presented at the 13th Meeting of the Compliance Committee (UNEP(DEPI)/MED CC.13/7), by incorporating the information contained in the national implementation reports received as at 10 May 2018 - 5.
+The updated Synthesis Analysis provides a factual and comprehensive summary of the information submitted per country and legal instrument.
 The synthesis analysis itself is purely factual, focuses on the legal and policy implementation aspects and describes what has been reported.